-While it might sound counterintuitive, it's important for dogs with osteoarthritis to get exercise.
+While it might sound counterintuitive, dogs with osteoarthritis need to get exercise.
 You might have to cut back on your dog's exercise when they are first diagnosed with osteoarthritis.
 But, staying mobile will help your dog stay fit, relieve joint pain, achieve a healthy weight, and enjoy a quality life.

 You will have to tailor your dog's exercise to the severity of their osteoarthritis and overall health.
 Your vet will be sure to recommend the best level of exercise to help relieve your dog's osteoarthritis symptoms.

 Managing your dog's weight will be a key element of its treatment for osteoarthritis.
 Excess weight puts increased stress on your dog's joints so keeping their weight at a healthy level will help to minimize the pain caused by the condition.

 Your vet may recommend putting your dog on a calorie-reduced diet if their exercise level has been reduced, or a diet supplemented with chondroitin sulfate, glucosamine sulfate, and omega-3 fatty acids as a way to combat symptoms.

 The name for dog physiotherapy is "Physical Rehabilitation" and it can consist of various treatments that are designed to help reduce your pup's pain while improving and strengthening their muscle tone, maintaining range of motion, and working to improve overall endurance.